littlebizzy/remove-query-strings/readme.txt

 * Includes CSS: No
 * Database Storage: No
   * Transients: No
-  * Options: No
+  * Options: Yes
-* Database Queries: No
+* Database Queries: Backend only
 * Must-Use Support: Yes
 * Multi-site Support: No
-* Uninstalls Data: N/A
+* Uninstalls Data: Yes

 #### Code Inspiration ####